-- Do not touch the surface of the disc. - Do not drop or bend the disc. - Fingerprints and dust on the surface of a disc may cause read errors.
-Proper care of the disc is essential to maintain its reliability.
-Do not use solvents such as benzine, thinner, commercially available cleaners or anti-static spray, as they may cause damage to the disc. - □ For normal cleaning, hold the disc by its edge and use a soft cloth to wipe the surface from the center out. - If the disc is badly soiled, moisten a soft cloth with water, wring it out well, and use it to wipe the surface of the disc from the center out.
+- Do not touch the surface of the disc.

+- Do not drop or bend the disc.

+- ☐ Fingerprints and dust on the surface of a disc may cause read errors.
+Always hold the disc by its edge and its central hole, as shown:

+Proper care of the disc is essential to its continuous reliability.
+Do not use solvents such as benzine, thinning agents, commercially available cleaners or anti-static spray, as they may cause damage to the disc.
+For normal cleaning, hold the disc by its edge and use a soft cloth to wipe the surface from the centre out. ☐ If the disc is badly soiled, moisten a soft cloth with water, wring it out well, and use it to wipe the surface of the disc from the centre out.
 Wipe off any remaining moisture with a dry soft cloth.

-On using the battery pack

-- □ Never leave the battery pack in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight. - Battery life is shorter in a cold environment.
-This is due to decreased battery efficiency at low temperatures. - Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time. - While the battery is in use or being discharged, the battery pack heats up.
-This is normal and is not cause for concern. - □ Keep the battery pack away from all sources of heat. - □ Keep the battery pack dry. - Do not open or try to disassemble the battery pack.
+On using the battery pack Never leave the battery pack in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight.
+Battery life is shorter in a cold environment.
+This is due to decreased battery efficiency at low temperatures. □ Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time. □ While the battery is in use or being discharged, the battery pack heats up.
+This is normal and is not cause for concern.
+Keep the battery pack away from all sources of heat.
+Keep the battery pack dry.
+Do not open or try to disassemble the battery pack.
+Do not expose the battery pack to any mechanical shock.
+If you are not using the computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery.

-- Do not expose the battery pack to any mechanical shock. - If you are not using the computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery. - If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced. - □ You do not need to discharge the battery before recharging. - □ If you have not used the battery pack for a considerable amount of time, recharge the battery.
+If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced.

+- ☐ You do not need to discharge the battery before recharging. - ☐ If you have not used the battery pack for a considerable amount of time, recharge the battery.

-On using earphones
+On using headphones

-- Road safety Do not use earphones while driving, cycling, or operating any motorized vehicle.
+- Road safety Do not use headphones while driving, cycling, or operating any motorized vehicle.
 It may create a traffic hazard and is illegal in some areas.
-It can also be potentially dangerous to play loud music while walking, especially at pedestrian crossings. - Preventing hearing damage Avoid using earphones at high volume.
+It can also be potentially dangerous to play loud music while walking, especially at pedestrian crossings. - Preventing hearing damage Avoid using headphones at high volume.
 Hearing experts advise against continuous, loud and extended play.
 If you experience a ringing in your ears, reduce the volume or discontinue use.

-On handling Memory StickTM (optional)
+On handling the Memory StickTM

-- Do not touch the connector with your finger or metallic objects. - □ Use only the label supplied with the Memory StickTM as a label. - □ Do not bend, drop, or apply strong shock to the Memory StickTM. - □ Do not disassemble or modify Memory SticksTM. - Do not let cards get wet. - □ Do not use or store Memory SticksTM in a location subject to: - □ Extremely high temperatures, such as in a car parked in the sun, - Direct sunlight, - □ High humidity or near corrosive substances. - □ Use the storage case supplied with the Memory StickTM.
+- Do not touch the Memory StickTM connector with your finger or metallic objects. - Use only the label supplied with the Memory StickTM as a label. - Do not bend, drop, or apply strong shock to the Memory StickTM. - Do not disassemble or modify Memory SticksTM. - □ Do not let Memory SticksTM get wet. - Do not use or store Memory SticksTM in a location subject to: - Extremely high temperatures, such as in a car parked in the sun, - Direct sunlight, - ☐ High humidity or near corrosive substances. - □ Use the storage case supplied with the Memory StickTM.